 The AFRUCA Centre for African Children and Families is the branch of AFRUCA working across the North West of England.
 It is a specialist one-stop shop providing a range of prevention and early intervention projects and services.
-Our Centre bridges the gap between statutory agencies and the Black/African community in the North West on child protection issues helping to position AFRUCA as a regional, knowledge-based organisation with a strong specialism in the safeguarding of African children
+Our Centre bridges the gap between statutory agencies and the Black/African community in the North West on child protection issues, helping to position AFRUCA as a regional, knowledge-based organisation with a strong specialism in the safeguarding of Black and African children.

 The AFRUCA Centre also aims to fill the skills gap that exists among agencies and their staff working with black African children through the provision of a range of specialised services for statutory and non-statutory agencies in the region.
 Such services include the provision of training programmes, research and publications to provide knowledge on key issues.

 Our premises at Phoenix Mill in Ancoats Manchester affords the Centre a good opportunity to serve as a community centre, accommodating our increasing staff team, holding community activities, serving as contact points for families and hosting a range of programmes and activities in collaboration with other agencies, especially the statutory sector.